-A huge expansion of offshore wind is planned up to 2020 – enough to supply a quarter of the UK’s total electricity needs.
+The UK is currently going through a large scale expansion of offshore wind up to 2020 – enough to supply a quarter of the UK’s total electricity needs.

 According to the Offshore Valuation group, if developed still further to tap their full practical potential, offshore renewables would allow the UK to power itself six times over at current levels of demand and become an energy exporting nation again by 2050.
 This is equivalent to a billion barrels of oil per year, or the same as the average annual output of UK North Sea oil and gas production seen over the past four decades – resulting in cumulative carbon dioxide savings of 1.1 billion tonnes by 2050.

 Wind energy meets our climate change needs.
 It’s practically CO2 free over the 20-year life of a turbine.
 The carbon emissions generated by its manufacture, servicing and installation are “paid back” within six months of installation.
 Every unit of electricity from a wind turbine displaces one from conventional power stations: in January 2009, wind turbines in the UK had the capacity to prevent the emission of 3,682,563 tonnes of carbon dioxide per annum.

 Wind is a simple technology and a reliable, endlessly renewable resource.
 It can also play an important role in energy security – because the more energy we generate here in the UK, the less vulnerable we are to cuts in supply or hikes in the cost of imported gas, coal or oil.

 Obviously wind doesn’t blow all the time – wind power availability is greater during the winter than at other times of the year and is on average stronger during the day than overnight.
 This means that wind power delivers around two and a half times as much electricity during periods of high electricity demand as during low demand periods.